kemitchell/pre-manda-nda/nda.md

 - on an exclusive basis; or

-- in such a manner that would otherwise prohibit or impede any other person from obtaining debt financing from such financing source in connection with a deal with the other party.
+- in any other way that would prohibit or impede anyone else from getting debt financing from the financing source for a deal with the other party.

 # Term